 The ReSource Project consists of three consecutive modules: Presence, Perspective, and Affect.
 The Presence Module trains mindful attention to internal mental and physical processes.
 The Perspective module focuses on socio-cognitive abilities, such as insight into the nature of the mind and self, and also the ability to assume the perspective of others.
 The Affect module focuses on constructive ways of dealing with difficult emotions, and works to cultivate prosocial motivations and positive emotions such as compassion.

-A regular update of scientific publications of the ReSource Projekt is available on the homepage of the Max Planck Institute for Human Cognitive and Brain Sciences, Department of Social Neurosciences: ReSource Publications
+A regular update of scientific publications of the ReSource Projekt is available on the homepage of the Max Planck Social Neuroscience Lab in Berlin: ReSource Publications